Workshop on Open Source Solutions for the Internet of Things

 8:15-9:30 Registration, Administrative and Financial formalities.

 All financially supported participants lodging at ICTP Guesthouses should reach the Operations and Travel Unit at the Enrico Fermi Building in order to fulfill all financial procedures.
-Please bring with you passport and travel receipts.

 Registration at SciFabLab: only for participants lodging outside ICTP premises and faculty.